huangshu91/Isometric-Emblem/README.md

 	Animations should be in GUIWidget.
 Once the frame is in place, render containing text/etc.
 	Ignore for now because animations are a luxury.

+	DynamicEntity.
+Currently have hardcoded move and attack ranges.
+This will change in future.
+	Load default values based on unit type and add modifiers.
+Control for movement is Q, control for attack is E.  Eventually figure out a good menu or A,B input method.

+	1) If unit is already present in selected tile, cannot move.
+DONE
+	2) multiple vectors for enemy, neutral, player units.
+Use this to create the inDistance method.
+	3) Display the red attack range if there are enemies in range of player AFTER moving.

 FUTURE:

 	Mouse control scheme (point in polygon)